triton-inference-server/model_analyzer/docs/launch_modes.md

    --gpus 1 -v /var/run/docker.sock:/var/run/docker.sock --net host --privileged
    ```

-   You should use `--triton-launch-mode docker` flag for the Model Analyzer to use this mode.
+   You should use `--triton-launch-mode docker` flag for the Model Analyzer to use this mode,
+   and will also need to provide Model Analyzer the name or ID of the container in which it
+   is running using the `--host-container` flag.
+This is so that the Model Analyzer can
+   mount the model repository in the container you are running into the sibling container
+   it will launch in order to run Triton Inference Server.

 3. **Using an already running Triton Inference Server**.
 This mode is beneficial
    when you want to use an already running Triton Inference Server.
    You should use `--triton-launch-mode remote` flag to use this mode.
-You
+   You may provide the URLs for the Triton instance's HTTP or GRPC endpoint
+   depending on your chosen client protocol using the `--triton-grpc-endpoint`,
-   should also make sure that same GPUs are available to the Inference Server
+   and `--triton-http-endpoint` flags.
+You should also make sure that same GPUs
-   and Model Analyzer and they are on the same machine.
-Model Analyzer cannot
+   are available to the Inference Server and Model Analyzer and they are on the
-   profile remote GPUs.
+   same machine.
+Model Analyzer does not currently support profiling remote GPUs.